-Equipment must not trip for spikes associated with routine high voltage capacitor switching, automatic reclosure, or for design criteria contingencies that do not disconnect generation facilities by configuration.
-Lightning strikes on the IESO-controlled grid also must not result in generation unit trips unless disconnected by configuration.
+Equipment must not trip for spikes associated with routine high voltage capacitor switching, automatic reclosure, or for design criteria contingencies that do not disconnect generation facilities or electricity storage facilities by configuration.
+Lightning strikes on the IESO-controlled grid also must not result in generation or electricity storage unit trips unless disconnected by configuration.
 Minor internal upsets must also not result in equipment tripping.
 For example, the loss of the voltage signal following a blown PT fuse should result in a bumpless transfer to manual control rather than a trip.